 - Don’t use big words and when needed, link jargon for further reading.

-3) Find What You Need
+3) Searchable: Help Students Find What They Need

-The one thing will make or break this moment: how searchable (and accessible) have you made the content that they need on your course?
+The one thing that will make or break this moment: how searchable (and accessible) have you made the content that they need on your course?

 Make sure that they can search and access this information with ease.
 Moreover, avoid crossing topics.
 Keep order within categories.
 You don’t want them logging onto the course, only to discover that they can’t get to the relevant “Sales” section.
 This is going to create frustration, and you don’t want that.
 That’s not what the course is there for.
-After all, it’s been created to there to be helpful at a time of need.
+After all, it’s been created there to be helpful in a time of need.
 So, create the structure that does that.
 The last thing you want is to keep them from information that will better your business results.

 Aside from being easy to find, a great practice will be to provide descriptions as brief as your courses.
 These appetizing little intros will help guide anyone in their search.